Baby Food Heavy Metal: An FDA Update

 - 20 ppb for dry cereals.

-These new action limits are not mandatory, but the FDA may take various enforcement actions if they consider a food to be adulterated if it exceeds the new limits.
-Although this is a step in the right direction, more needs to be done to reduce exposure - and it is up to the manufacturers to lower the levels of contaminants in their products.
+However, these new action limits are not mandatory.
+Yet, the FDA may take various enforcement actions if they consider a food to be adulterated.
+And, the FDA may take enforcement action if it exceeds the new limits.
+Above all, this is a step in the right direction.
+However, more needs to be done to reduce exposure.
+And, it is up to the food manufacturers to lower the levels of heavy metals in their products.

 Currently, there are no set industry standards for toxic heavy metals in cadmium and mercury.